esplinsam/Cybersecurity_projects/progress.md

 iii) Installed ghidra and ran it

+iv) Looked through cheat sheet

-iv) Created my first project and looked briefly at the tools
+v) Created my first project and looked briefly at the tools

+# Wireshark

+i) Began reading a wireshark intro document